tiagoshibata/methminer/README.md

 **methminer** is an Ethash GPU mining application: with methminer you can mine every coin which relies on an Ethash Proof of Work.

-This is a direct descendent of the Ethminer project at https://github.com/ethereum-mining/ethminer.
-Since that project is largely abandoned and unmanaged this personal version is published with the hope that it may continue to be useful.
+This is a direct descendent of the nsfminer project at https://github.com/no-fee-ethereum-mining/nsfminer, forked after its author decided to stop maintaining it.
 In the spirit of open source problem reports and pull requests are welcome, but please use git-clang-format on your requests.

-**Project Owner & Developer** @jean-m-cyr
+**Project Owner & Developer** @tiagoshibata

 ## Features

 * OpenCL mining
-* Nvidia CUDA mining
+* NVIDIA CUDA mining
-* realistic benchmarking
+* Realistic benchmarking
-* stratum mining without proxy
+* Stratum mining without proxy
 * Automatic devices configuration
-* farm failover
+* Farm failover

 ## Table of Contents